MFR6340/theenglishextension.org/young-world-3/unit-5: Sports & Games.md

 <img src="https://i.imgur.com/2cuSvsV.jpg" width="25%" />

 Maureen Wilton won a marathon at age thirteen in a world record time but she was not heralded, instead she was accused of cheating and was told that women should not run such long distances.
 This is her story, it follows her running career, her quitting running and later returning to it as well as her life as the mother of a runner.
-(950L)
+(Lexile 950L) <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Mighty-Moe-Rachel-Swaby/9780374311605?ref=grid-view&qid=1674390756973&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1052970723" rel="nofollow">Buy on Orell Füssli</a>